 I didn’t have cable or even a Netflix account when I had my first baby.
 I remember visiting my mom, sitting on her couch, binge-watching on trash television.
 This coming from someone who hardly watched TV at home.

 I wondered why I was so “comforted” by watching shows and realized I had been feeling isolated.
-Usually, I was holed up in a dark room, trying to put a baby to sleep or feeding him throughout the day.
+Usually, I was holed up in a dark room, trying to put a baby to sleep or feeding him practically every hour.
 I hardly talked to anyone or knew what was going in the “real world.”

 Once I had my twins, I found how much of a difference entertainment can help us survive the newborn stage.
 Here are my top tips on finding entertainment during this time: